Geodan/pg2b3dm/README.md

 of colors doesn't equal the number of triangles in geometry.
 Order of colors must be equal to order of triangles.

+Indexes: The id column shuld be indexed fro better performance.

 ## Getting started

 See [getting started](getting_started.md) for a tutorial how to run pg2b3dm and visualize in Cesium and MapBox GL JS on a sample dataset.